fence-io/website/content/articles/networking/index.md

 Cilium offers two network configurations: encapsulation and direct routing (native `routingMode="native"`), each suited to different environments and requirements.
 Encapsulation works well in cloud environments or situations with overlapping networks, while native routing is the best option in on-premises setups or dedicated cloud environments where performance optimization is crucial.
 For further details on this topic, refer to the Cilium documentation: [Cilium Routing Concepts](https://docs.cilium.io/en/stable/network/concepts/routing).

-# Network Configuration in KinD Cluster
+# Network Configuration of KinD Cluster

 The architecture of the KinD cluster leverages Docker's networking features alongside standard Kubernetes components.
 Within a Kind cluster, every Kubernetes node is a Docker container.
 These containers operate within the same network namespace, facilitating communication via the Docker bridge network.
 KinD establishes a unique bridge network for each cluster for communication between Kubernetes nodes.
 Let's explore docker networks.